jakek14/darkmodeknownvisitors/public/KnownVisitors Privacy Policy (1).pdf.md

 # Data Sharing and Disclosure

-We are not in the business of selling or renting your information to unrelated parties for their own use.However, we do share Personal Information in the following circumstances in order to operate our business and provide our Services:
+We are not in the business of selling or renting your information to unrelated parties for their own use.
+However, we do share Personal Information in the following circumstances in order to operate our business and provide our Services:

 **·With** **Our** **Clients**: KnownVisitors provides a visitor intelligence and identification service.
 This means that if you are a visitor to one of our client's websites, the very purpose of our Service is to share information about you with that client (the website owner) to help them identify and understand their visitors.
 For example, if our tracking pixel collects your browsing activity on a client's site and our systems determine your email or other contact info (from our databases or partners), that Visitor Data will be made available to that client through our dashboard or via an integration.
 In essence,we act as a service provider to our clients, processing and delivering Personal Information about their site visitors on their behalf.
 We license such Visitor Data to the client for their internal marketing and analytics use. **Important**: Our clients are independently responsible for handling the Visitor Data we provide to them in accordance with applicable laws.
 (For example, they may need to disclose in their own privacy policies that they use a service like KnownVisitors to collect and identify visitor data.)
 If you have questions about how a particular website uses the information obtained through KnownVisitors, you should review that website's privacy policy or contact them directly.

 **·With** **Service** **Providers** **(Processors)**: We share Personal Information with trusted third-party vendors and service providers who perform services for us or on our behalf under strict confidentiality agreements.
-These third parties assist us with various business operations, such as:hosting our databases and infrastructure; sending out newsletters or transactional communications;processing payments; providing customer support tools; performing data analytics; or assisting in marketing efforts.
+These third parties assist us with various business operations, such as:hosting our databases and infrastructure; sending out newsletters or transactional communications; processing payments; providing customer support tools; performing data analytics; or assisting in marketing efforts.
 For example, if you sign up for text message alerts, we may use an SMS delivery provider to send those messages (and in doing so we would provide your phone number to that provider).
 Similarly, if you click a link in one of our marketing emails, it may redirect through our email vendor's system to log the click.
 These service providers are authorized to use your information only as necessary to provide services to KnownVisitors (not for their own independent purposes), and they are required to protect your information in accordance with our instructions and applicable laws.

 <!-- 4 -->